Citolab/qti-convert/README.md

 #### Removing media files

 For test purposes it must sometimes be helpfull to remove large files from your qti-package.
+This works on both qti2x as qti3.
+It will create a new zip file called: {orginal-name}-stripped.zip

 ```sh
    npx -p=@citolab/qti-convert qti-strip-media-pkg yourpackage.zip